PrtLn/StudyProjectApp/README.md

-This is study project of Java Application in BrainAcademy
+This is study project of Java Desktop Application in BrainAcademy